Godflay/portfolio/content/personal/below/below-alpha-1.0.2/index.en.md

 -The ops room isn't empty anymore.<br/>
 ## Bugfix
 -Fixed misaligned texts in the Menu caused by translation.<br/>
--Fixed an issue where picking up the flashlight would cause the game to crash.<br/>
+-Fixed an edgecase issue where picking up certain objects would cause the game to crash.<br/>
 ## Known issues
 -Some texts in-game might be misaligned, mistranslated or not translated at all.
 The feature is new and will be improved.
 Localization is hard m'kay!<br/>
 -Settings menu from the Main menu is working!
 However, only the bug report feature and the language settings are setup so far.<br/>